The tropical wave

 Velocity potential anomalies can give us a clue to when there might be an uptick in tropical cyclones.

 The map below shows upward vertical velocities (rising air) in the green area – look how nicely this correlates with thunderstorm clusters that can be seen in IR satellite imagery superimposed on the map.

 The brown lines represent sinking air which is not as conducive to convection & tropical development.

-The large area of positive vertical velocities will gradually spread eastward, & we're already seeing an increase in the vertical velocities over the Central & E. Pacific with tropical development just west of Mexico.
+The large area of positive vertical velocities will gradually spread eastward, & we're already seeing an increase in the vertical velocities over the Central & E. Pacific & now the Gulf & Caribbean.

 We’re probably looking at about the end of Aug. & first couple weeks or so -- at least -- of Sept. for the Atlantic to become more active.

 Speaking of the E. Pacific (& related to the vertical velocities mentioned above)..."Ivo" is moving west of the Baja of California producing heavy rain, gusty winds & rough surf.
 Moisture from what's left of "Ivo" will spread into the SW U.S. increasing heavy rain & the flooding threat for parts of S. Ca., Az., Utah & NM.